jrcox/mcnulty/README.md

-# mcnulty
+# Project McNulty
-McNulty project slides and docs
+This repository contains code from my third project at Metis, Project McNulty.
+The objective was to use classification methods and SQL to compile databases with a team and answer an independent question.

 **politifact_api_scrape** : script to pull data from Politifact.com API